River Rother, South Yorkshire: Industrial pollution

 The catchment area of the river is industrial and urban, and was the location for 48 sewage treatment works, the discharges from which fed into the river.
 Of these, eleven were deemed to be unsatisfactory in 1974, and a programme of rationalisation and improvement had reduced the number of works to 29 by 1996.
 Those closed included all of the unsatisfactory ones.
-Many of the remaining works are small, but the three major ones are located at Old Whittington, Staveley and Woodhouse Mill.
-Major upgrading of the Old Whittington sewage treatment works was carried out in the late 1980s and again in 1993, and has included the addition of a nitrification plant to remove ammonia from the effluent.
-This has resulted in a dramatic increase in water quality since 1993.
+Many of the remaining works were small, but the three major ones were located at Old Whittington, Staveley and Woodhouse Mill.
+Major upgrading of the Old Whittington sewage treatment works was carried out in the late 1980s and again in 1993, and included the addition of a nitrification plant to remove ammonia from the effluent.
+This resulted in a dramatic increase in water quality since 1993.
 Staveley works was built in 1993, and also includes a nitrification plant, while Woodhouse Mill works was commissioned in 1979, and replaced a number of poorly-performing smaller works to the south-east of Sheffield.

 The river was also affected by discharges from the Staveley Chemicals and the Coalite sites.
 Staveley Chemicals were producing chlorine and sodium hydroxide by electrolysing brine, and the water discharged from the site contained significant quantities of mercury and ammonia.
 Mercury, in particular, is highly toxic to fish even in small concentrations, and in 1987, the works was discharging around 51 lb per year into the river.
-The works, which was taken over by Rhône-Poulenc Chemicals, was fitted with a mercury recovery plant, and now virtually no mercury is discharged.
+The works, which was taken over by Rhône-Poulenc Chemicals, was fitted with a mercury recovery plant, and subsequently virtually no mercury was discharged.
 The Coalite site was manufacturing chemicals from the liquors produced as a by-product of the adjacent coking plant, and was discharging chlorinated compounds into the river.
 These were treated as part of a scheme to improve the discharges from the coking plant.